Skip to main content

 Original Research/Practical Issues in Pharmacy Management: The abstract must include: Background, Objective, Methods, Results, and Conclusion.

-Review Article: The abstract must include: Background, Objective, Discussion, Conclusion, and why the article is important.
+Review Article: The abstract must include: Background, Objective, Discussion, Conclusion, and why the article is important to hematology oncology pharmacists.

 Symptom Management Overview: Describe the symptom(s) of the condition, the etiology, and treatment options.
 Minimum 1 Table, maximum 3.